Vahid2001-nikforuz/Front-End-Test/README.md

 # Your Task
-Your task is to implement [this](https://demos.themeselection.com/sneat-bootstrap-html-admin-template-free/html/) dashboard page with react.
+Your task is to implement [this](https://hypeauditor.com/) landing page with react.

 You'll be evaluated on: